ANTON BRUCKNER The Symphonies—Symphonies Nos. 1-9 Herbert von Karajan Berliner Philharmoniker August 2, 2024 [DG The Original Source vinyl series]

 General information

 Bruckner was a bit of a neurotic with a general lack of confidence and naivety and was easily influenced by his “betters”.
 Considering he was thought of as unimportant and unsophisticated among influential circles, he certainly had enough “experts” interested in his business.
-As such, each symphony has many sticks in the fire.
+As such, each symphony has many irons in the fire.
 As far as the lengthy list of revisions and editions (second and even third versions by the composer are generally fine, but some 3rd party “revisions” I find dilute Bruckner’s incredible inspiration), von Karajan has chosen best practices and gives us well-received versions.

 Each movement is on one side except Symphony No. 1 (two movements per side).
 All LPs are cut at 33 RPM.
 This spacing gives lots of breathing room for Bruckner’s massive climaxes.